MohamedAliRashad/Audio-Separator/README.md

 ## 👷 How to use ?
 - If there is a youtube video you want to separat the vocals and music in.
 Just add its URL in the first input field.
 - If you already have an audio you want to upload for separation.
-Just upload it in the second input field.
+Just upload it in the second input field (Make sure to leave the first field empty).
 - The separation models that has the word "Vocal" in it is better in separating the vocals in the audio and vica versa with the word "Inst"

 ## 📓 Citations